-- 1. Comprehensive and detailed knowledge of psychology, with an in-depth specialisation in sport and exercise psychology - 2.
-A critical understanding of contemporary knowledge and practices in sport and exercise psychology - 3.
-A critical awareness of ethical issues in psychology and sport and exercise psychology research and practice, with an ability to discuss these in detail in relation to personal beliefs and values.
+- 1. A critical understanding of the fundamentals of a range of psychological perspectives and apply these across a range of topics and disciplines. - 2.
+A critical understanding of contemporary knowledge and practices in psychology and apply these across a range of topics and disciplines. - 3.
+A critical awareness of ethical issues in psychology and an ability to discuss these comfortably and in detail in relation to personal beliefs and values.